Welcome - Happy Halloween

 All of this, combined with some as-of-yet unannounced developments, has made the time since our last dev blog incredibly exciting!
 We can’t wait to show you what we’ve managed to accomplish, but with staying in character we’d like to make sure everything has that extra layer of polish before we show what we have in store.
 We’ve already begun planning our next dev blog, as there’s a lot to go over!
 If you aren’t already following our progress, follow us on Twitter and join us on Discord, you won’t want to miss the next one!
 Stay tuned!
 If you’d like to contribute and think you can help us out, please take a look at our application!

-Project 17 and/or Project 17 Team is not affiliated with Valve and/or Valve Software® in any way, shape, or form.
+Project 17, Project 17 Team, and/or Orbifold Studios are not affiliated with Valve and/or Valve Software® in any way, shape, or form.

 Steam, Half-Life, Half-Life Logo and the Steam logo are trademarks and/or registered trademarks of Valve Corporation © in the U.S. and/or other countries.